kivy/kivy/doc/sources/gsoc.rst

     - https://github.com/kivy/kivy/tree/master/kivy/core/text

   Expected Outcome:
-    Harfbuzz core text provider for Kivy and correct compilation recipes for platforms that need it, such as Python-For-Android.
+    Fant fallback and text reshaping support Kivy and correct compilation recipes the libs used (harfbuzz) for platforms(android and ios) that need it, such as Python-For-Android.

   - **Mentors**: Akshay Arora, Jacob Kovac
   - **Requirements:** Access to Linux, Windows, OSX, Android, iOS
   - **Task level**: Intermediate
   - **Desired Skills**: Familiarity with text rendering, HarfBuzz, and Kivy's provider abstraction.

 Enhancements to Plyer
 ~~~~~~~~~~~~~~~~~~~~~